tgirke/GEN242-2018/pages/mydoc/mydoc_project_intro.md

 * Optional: additional file with custom functions, e.g. *_Fct.R
 * __Deadline__ for submitting the reports: 6:00 PM, June 13th, 2017

-The expected structure of the final project report is outlined below.

 ## Structure of final project report